binaryoverload/williamoldham.co.uk/src/content/blog/2024-04-05-new-server-setup.md

 If you are using a cloud provider that installs Ubuntu for you, you can skip this step!

-### Where?

 Ubuntu Server can be downloaded from the Ubuntu website at https://ubuntu.com/download/server

-### What?

-In most instances, you should make sure to download the Ubuntu LTS (Long-Term Support) version which includes a total of 10 years of updates and security from when it was first released.
+You should make sure to download the Ubuntu LTS (Long-Term Support) version which includes a total of 10 years of updates and security from when it was first released.
 The non-LTS versions only have 9 months of security maintenance!

 At the time of writing, the current LTS version of Ubuntu is `22.04 LTS` with the new version `24.04 LTS` due to come out next week.

-### Why?

-For running servers, you will typically want a headless (No GUI) operating system that is lightweight and doesn't come with unnecessary programs and overheads that a desktop OS would have.

-For Ubuntu, this takes the form of Ubuntu Server which is the same distro of Linux that powers their desktop OS but without the overheads.

-**Note: You _can_ use Ubuntu Desktop for this guide, but when running as a server using Ubuntu server is highly recommended**

 ### Installing Ubuntu Server